We succeed as a company by recruiting the best talent — and creating a welcoming and rewarding place to work.

-Health and Safety and Continuous Improvement Teams: Leadership from these teams have identified a training synergy opportunity.
-We are working to align on a structured, standardized model for delivering plant safety leadership training through a productivity system developed by our Continuous Improvement team.
-These training sessions will be further utilized to develop structured daily requirements within a production system that enables plant leaders to better monitor and manage the daily expected takeaways from our safety We Care program.
+Health and Safety and Continuous Improvement Teams: Leaders from these teams have developed a standardized model for delivering plant-safety leadership training through a productivity system developed by our Continuous Improvement team.
+These training sessions include structured daily requirements within a production system that enables plant leaders to better monitor and manage the daily expected takeaways from our safety We Care program.

 Faith in the Workplace

 Tyson’s culture is what we call “faith-friendly.”
 Many team members come to work with a set of beliefs about themselves, their world and how they should live in it.
 Our team members’ beliefs matter, and their respectful expressions are welcomed.
-Tyson established a chaplaincy program in 2000 that has since grown to more than 100 dedicated chaplains representing more than 31 different faith groups available at our plants to listen, offer support and talk to team members about daily life.
+Tyson’s chaplaincy program makes dedicated chaplains available at our plants to listen, offer support and talk to team members about daily life.

 2000 Year established

 98+ Dedicated chaplains